Print

 Notes

-4. Make the dressing ahead and put in a container with a screw-on lid
+3. Mix dressing ahead and store in a sealed container

 • Author: Michele Crockett